 If you don't know where something is, just ask this NoPo trivia record holder.
 Responsible for purchasing, Eva keeps her diplomatic and wrenching skills honed to step in at a moment's notice to make everything better.
 She enjoys late-night bocce, manhattans, and opera.
 Eva was transplanted via Walla Walla from upstate New York, and joined Clever Cycles as a mechanic in 2010, then as an owner in 2014 after she was promised fame and fortune.

 Dean has been with Clever Cycles since the beginning.
 As a founding member he can share the trials, tribulations and absolute joy that comes with growing a business.
 Dean is our guru of dollars and sense.
 On the weekends he's been known to play guitar, drink Maker's Mark, and stay up way past your bedtime.
 He's been know to ride his French Bulldog Diva around on his electrified Douze cargo bike, but keeps a few other bikes up his sleeve.

-Todd is curator of exciting new products from around the globe, and he's been writing the Clever Cycles blog, mostly, since before there was a Clever Cycles.
+Todd is curator of products from around the globe, lighting director, and he's been writing the Clever Cycles blog, mostly, since before there was a Clever Cycles.
 Todd loves making fit tweaks to help people become more comfortable and effective on their bikes, and also seeing babies come back from their first rides on their parents' bikes.
 He's done happily without a car through his adult life, even into graybeard parenthood, riding longtails and Bromptons since 2001.
-Todd has read a lot of books, and even typeset a few, but never foresaw the persistence of paper.
-He doesn't own a telephone, lives in a luxurious 176'sq house, and wears only wool.
+Todd has read a lot of books, and even typeset a few, but never foresaw the persistence of paper, nor of phones since email made them obsolete in about 1993.
 (Seriously, it's not you: it's him.
 He doesn't take calls.)
 Oh, and back in 2007 he co-founded Clever Cycles.